Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Local Epsilon Factors (cf. , , )

-When $k$ is of characteristic $0$, we have a commutative diagram (\ref{commepmod}) after replacing $\varepsilon_0$ and $\Zl^\times$ by $\overline{\varepsilon}_0$ (Definition \ref{epchar00}) and $\Zl^\times/\mu$. \end{pr} \proof{ In the course of the proof, we use the notion of oriented products and the local Fourier transforms in the relative settings.
-We refer to \cite[Sections 2,3]{CLE}.
+When $k$ is of characteristic $0$, we have a similar commutative diagram as (\ref{commepmod}) after replacing $\varepsilon_0$ and $\Zl^\times$ by $\overline{\varepsilon}_0$ (Definition \ref{epchar00}) and $\Zl^\times/\mu$. \end{pr} \proof{ In the course of the proof, we use the notion of oriented products and the local Fourier transforms in the relative settings, which we briefly recall in Subsection \ref{recOLF}.